43. The Only Way to Avoid Disaster

 One day, at lunch, the sister of my host family turned on the TV as usual, and the newscaster just happened to be talking about earthquake safety measures.
 In the event of an earthquake, you should quickly run outdoors into an open space to avoid being injured by a falling building.
-If you cannot evacuate in time, you should hide under a bed, table or in a corner….
-After hearing this, I felt as though I found a life-saving solution, and quickly committed these precautionary measures to memory, so I could save my own life in case an earthquake hit.
-I went back to my room after lunch, and carefully looked around the interior and exterior of the house and was greatly disappointed with what I saw: There was a ton of junk under the bed, and no extra space to hide.
-Looking outside the house, within hundreds of meters of where I stood all of the buildings were 5 or 6 stories high, and closely packed together.
-Even if I were to evacuate my building I would still most likely be crushed to death.
-It seemed as though fulfilling my duties here would be too dangerous.
-I would have to wait for the district leader to come and switch me to a rural host family.
-That way, if an earthquake did occur, it would be easier to run out into an open space.
-But then it occurred to me: My job revising articles involved mainly staying indoors—even living in the countryside my life would still be at risk.
-I might as well tell the district leader to transfer me to a second-line gospel team.
-That way I would at least be outside all day, and it would be safer than staying home.
-The only thing was, I didn’t know when the district leader was coming.
-I still needed to prepare a shelter for the time being.
-And so, I lived in fear every day, and was unable to focus on revising my articles.
+If you cannot evacuate in time, you should take cover under a bed, table or in a corner….
+After hearing this, I felt as though I had found a life-saving solution, and quickly committed these precautionary measures to memory so I could save my own life in case an earthquake hit.
+I went back to my room after lunch and carefully looked around the house, inside and outside, looking for a place to hide in case an earthquake hit and I didn’t have time to escape, but I was greatly disappointed with what I saw: There was a ton of junk under the bed, and no extra space to take cover.
+Looking outside the house, within hundreds of meters of where I stood all of the buildings were five or six stories high, and closely packed together.
+Even if I were to evacuate from my building I would still most likely be crushed to death.
+I couldn’t help but think: “It seems as though fulfilling my duty here is too dangerous.
+I’ll have to wait for the leader to come and switch me to a rural host family.
+That way, if an earthquake does occur, it will be easier to run out into an open space.
+But my current duty of compiling documents involves mainly staying indoor—even living in the countryside my life would still be at risk.
+I might as well tell the leader to transfer me to a gospel group.
+That way I will at least be outside all day, and it will be safer than staying inside.
+The only thing is, I don’t know when the leader is coming.
+What would I do if there were an earthquake before that?
+I still need to prepare a shelter for the time being.”
+I lived in fear every day this way, and was unable to focus on performing my duty.

-Then one day, I saw the following passage of God’s words, “When disaster comes, famine and plague will befall all those who oppose Me and they will weep.
-Those who have committed all kinds of evil during their many years as My follower shall not be guiltless; they too will live in a constant state of panic and fear amidst the disaster that has scarcely been seen through the ages.
-And all My followers who have been loyal to no other shall rejoice and applaud My might.
-They will experience ineffable contentment and live in a joy that I have never before bestowed upon mankind. … In any case, I hope that you do sufficient good deeds in preparation for your own destination.
-Then will I be satisfied; otherwise, none of you shall escape the disaster.
-The disaster is brought down by Me and of course orchestrated by Me.
-If you cannot work for good in My presence, then you will not escape suffering the disaster” (“You Ought to Do Enough Good Deeds to Prepare for Your Destination” in The Word Appears in the Flesh).
-God’s words woke me up.
-As it turned out, God causes disasters—they are issued from Him.
-God wants to use disasters to destroy this evil and corrupt human race.
-This is what God desires to do in the last days.
-The unbelievers do not know this, and think these are natural disasters.
-Thus they use human ways, human efforts to save themselves when faced with disasters.
-They think they can avoid the devastation of various disasters by doing this.
+Then one day, I read the following passage in “Prepare Sufficient Good Deeds for Your Destination”: “When disaster comes, all who oppose Me will weep as they fall victim to famine and plague.
+Those who have committed all manner of wickedness, but who have followed Me for many years, will not escape paying for their sins; they too, will be plunged into disaster, the like of which has seldom been seen throughout millions of years, and they will live in a constant state of panic and fear.
+And those of My followers who have shown loyalty to Me will rejoice and applaud My might.
+They will experience ineffable contentment and live amid joy such as I have never before bestowed upon mankind.”
+“In any case, I hope that you prepare a sufficiency of good deeds for your own destination.
+Then will I be satisfied; otherwise, none of you can escape the disaster that will befall you.
+The disaster originates with Me and is of course orchestrated by Me.
+If you cannot appear as good in My eyes, then you will not escape suffering the disaster” (The Word Appears in the Flesh).
+God’s words awakened me.
+Indeed, God is the Lord of creation.
+He rules and has charge over all things.
+The disasters are brought about by God and they are all grasped, arranged by His hands.
+People’s lives are also ruled by Him and under His control, and He has final say over who suffers devastation in a disaster, and who is protected and preserved.
+This is all God’s rule and arrangement.
+Who can escape from God’s rule over their fate and outcome?
+Unbelievers do not know this, and think these are natural disasters.
+Thus they use human means and human efforts to save themselves when faced with disasters, thinking they can avoid the resulting devastation this way.
 And I, who was ignorant, believed in God but did not know God’s work at all.
-I was thinking all I needed to do was to follow the precautionary measures of the unbelievers and I would escape the suffering wrought by disasters and survive.
-It was truly absurd that I would hold the same viewpoint as the unbelievers!
+I was thinking that all I needed to do was to follow precautionary measures explained on TV to protect myself, so that I could escape the suffering wrought by disasters and survive.
+Having the same perspective as unbelievers truly was absurd!
 Shouldn’t I have known that if people do not perform their duties faithfully and fail to perform good deeds, they will not be seen in God’s eyes as good?
-Regardless of how powerful humans can be, how advanced their precautionary measures, or how perfect their self-rescue plans, in the end there is no escaping those disasters which God visits upon man.
-From my various responses to the threat of disaster, it was evident that I did not have any real faith in God.
-I had no real understanding of God’s work in the last days and of His almightiness and sovereignty.
-I had no idea who God aims to destroy in disasters, or who God wishes to save, nor did I recognize that in disasters, only those who are faithful to God and have prepared enough good deeds are those who are spared in calamity.
-Therefore, when the threat of disaster loomed, instead of reflecting on whether or not I had prepared good deeds, was faithful to God, sought the truth and had received God’s salvation, I spent all my time contemplating ways to save myself.
-Without the truth, this is how pathetic we become!
+Regardless of how advanced their precautionary measures, or how perfect their self-rescue plans, in the end there is no one who can escape those disasters which God visits upon man.
+From my various reactions to the threat of disaster, it was evident that I did not have any real faith in God.
+I had no real understanding of God’s work in the last days or of His almightiness and sovereignty.
+I had no idea who God aims to destroy in disasters, or who God wishes to save, nor did I recognize that in disasters, only those who are faithful to God and have prepared a sufficiency of good deeds are those who are spared from a calamity.
+Therefore, when the threat of disaster loomed, instead of reflecting on whether or not I had prepared good deeds, was faithful to God, pursued the truth to be saved by God, I spent all my time contemplating ways to save myself.
+Lacking the truth is really pitiable!